Argyrodes: Kleptoparasitism

 Argyrodes are kleptoparasitic spiders that live on the webs created by orb-weaver spiders.
 These spiders feed on the small prey items caught in the host webs that they parasitize.
 In some instances, Argyrodes may even feed on previously digested carcasses that remain on the web.
 While these spiders are well known for being kleptoparasitic, they are also arachnophagous, meaning they prey on other spiders.
 Argyrodes will wait for a time when the host spider is vulnerable, such as during molting, and will attack and feed on it.
-This is true for the host spider's offspring as well, however Agyrodes will only feed on other spiders in some instances.
+This is true for the host spider's offspring as well, however Argyrodes will only feed on other spiders in some instances.

 It has been suggested that Argyrodes may have a mutualistic relationship with the host.
 The silver coloration of Argyrodes was found to attract more prey, particularly moths, to the host's web.
 This allows for larger prey items to be attracted for the host spider while Argyrodes is able to consume the smaller unwanted prey.
 A common misconception about Argyrodes is that it steals prey from the host spider, but recent research has shown that Argyrodes rarely steals large prey items from the host, and only eats what the host spider typically does not want.
 They have been noticed in complex Joro spider webs, for example.

 Kleptoparasitic spiders such as Argyrodes tend to prefer larger host webs over small ones, and multiple spiders often inhabit the same host web.
-Clustered webs were found to be preferred by Arygrodes, but only because these webs are generally larger than isolated ones.
+Clustered webs were found to be preferred by Argyrodes, but only because these webs are generally larger than isolated ones.
 There does not appear to be any preference for clustered webs over isolated webs when comparing the number of spiders per web area.
 Kleptoparasitic spiders tend to spend much of their time on the outskirts of the host web, using this area as a safe place outside of the host spiders typical monitoring range.
 In addition to stealing food from the host web, dewdrop spiders are also known to use the host web as a location for mating as well as a place to hang their egg sacs.

 In South America, Argyrodes spiders are the most common guest species in the webs of the colonial spiders Anelosimus eximius, where they primarily inhabit the upper strands of the large webs and descend into the main web to feed on prey remains.